mattwright324/youtube-geofind/README.md

     - Topic searching allows you to check if any uploads found by regular searching or keywords have geotags (though, not many do).
     - Location searching allows you to find videos with geotags within your chosen radius and timeframe.
-    - Export results to save your findings and use elsewhere.
     - Results can be directly opened in my YouTube Metadata tool to give all details about that video and its author.
+    - Export results in CSV and JSON and import back to view again
 3. Query API to share a search or linked custom search from your own site/tool

+### Wiki

+For more details about this app and YouTube geotags, [check out the wiki](https://github.com/mattwright324/youtube-geofind/wiki)!

 ### Query API